WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Georgia-Aitkenhead/biweekly-updates-2023.md

 #### What would you like to work on next week?

+* Adding AG's comments on user testing to GH
 * Send out calendar invite / reminder for meetup session on Monday
 * Public involvement payment policy & process - meeting with team, support progress
   * Meet with SS to discuss SSI grant use